hydraulic-software/conveyor/guidebook/docs/configs/electron.md

 Support for Electron is in beta.
 Be aware of the following caveats:

 * There's no API to control or monitor updates.
-Note that such an API doesn't necessarily make sense on some platforms e.g. Linux where the user's package manager will apply updates, or on Windows where the app can be updated silently in the background.
+Note that such an API doesn't necessarily make sense on some platforms e.g. Linux where the user's package manager will apply updates, or on Windows where the app can be updated silently in the background when it's not running.
-* It has only been tested with Electron 19.
+* It has only been tested with Electron 19 and 20.
 * Conveyor doesn't yet make ASAR files, so all files will be shipped unpacked.
 If your app consists of very large numbers of small files this may reduce performance.
 You can [make an asar file yourself](https://github.com/electron/asar) and supply it as an input to work around this limitation.
 * You can't run any code during installation/uninstallation on Windows or macOS (only on Linux and only when using native packages).
-* Conveyor supports fewer package formats.